-Supplier's loan covenant violation.
+Supplier's loan covenant violation

 A supplier may have its own credit facilities in which it pledges its accounts receivable to its lender for working capital borrowings.
-In this case, an assignment of invoices owed by a customer under a SCF program would be a covenant violation by the supplier under its credit facility.
-The supplier would need to exclude the SCF www.slk-law.com program accounts receivable from its eligible accounts receivable, and banks may require a written "lien waiver" from the supplier's lender.
+In this case, an assignment of invoices owed by a customer under a SCF programme would be a covenant violation by the supplier under its credit facility.

+The supplier would need to exclude the SCF programme accounts receivable from its eligible accounts receivable, and banks may require a written "lien waiver" from the supplier's lender.

-Impact of SCF on cross-border sales transactions.
-SCF programs may provide an attractive option in foreign sales.
-In selling to customers in another country, there is often an inherent increased credit risk, due to the vagaries of foreign legal systems and country risks.
+Impact of SCF on cross-border sales transactions

+SCF programmes may provide a particularly attractive option in foreign sales.
+When companies located in one country sell to customers in another country, especially those having "country risk", there is often an inherent increased credit risk, due to the vagaries of foreign legal systems and country risks.
 Historically, suppliers have demanded letters of credit, confirmed by a Tier One bank in the supplier's country.
 As global bargaining power has balanced, more sales have been on "open" credit, without letter of credit protection.
-SCF programs may offer a solution.
+If a supplier does obtain a letter of credit, it may be from a foreign bank, without a confirming letter of credit from its local Tier One